wei-bbc-lab/pi-vae-pytorch/README.md

     Dimension of observation `x`

 - **u_dim:** *int*
     Dimension of observation labels.
-In the discrete regeime, this corresponds to the number of unique classes/labels.
-In the continuous regeime, this corresponds to the dimension of each label.
+In the discrete regime, this corresponds to the number of unique classes/labels.
+In the continuous regime, this corresponds to the dimension of each label.

 - **z_dim:** *int*
     Dimension of latent `z`